 Routing in ad hoc networks has received significant attention with a number of different routing protocols proposed in recent years.
 These routing protocols may be classified into three main categories: proactive, reactive and hybrid.
 Prior work aimed at comparing the performance of routing protocols has mainly focused on comparing reactive and proactive protocols.
 In this paper, we present a simulation study of different routing protocols from all three categories.
 We also explore the benefits and performance of each routing category.
 Further, we present a discussion of future research directions for routing in ad hoc networks

 Abolhasan, M & Lipman, J 2004, 'A routing strategy for heterogeneous mobile ad hoc networks', Emerging Technologies: Frontiers of Mobile and Wireless Communication, 2004.
-Proceedings of the IEEE 6th Circuits and Systems Symposium on (Volume:1 ), Emerging Technologies: Frontiers of Mobile and Wireless Communication, 2004., In the 5th IEEE International Conference on Wireless Communications, Networking and Mobile Computing, Shanghai, Shanghai, China, pp. 13-16.View/Download from: UTS OPUS or Publisher's site
+Proceedings of the IEEE 6th Circuits and Systems Symposium on (Volume:1 ), Emerging Technologies: Frontiers of Mobile and Wireless Communication, 2004., In the 5th IEEE International Conference on Wireless Communications, Networking and Mobile Computing, Shanghai, Shanghai, China, pp. 13-16.View/Download from: Publisher's site

 This paper presents a new routing strategy for heterogeneous mobile ad hoc networks.
 We refer to this strategy as on-demand utility-based routing protocol (OUBRP).
 This protocol introduces a utility-based route discovery strategy, which aims to minimise the number of control packets disseminated into the network during route discovery by efficiently using available resources at each node.
 Furthermore, we propose a new strategy to eliminate uni-directional links during the route discovery phase.
 We refer to this strategy as uni-directional link elimination (ULE).
 We performed a simulation study to compare the performance of OUBRP with a number of different routing protocols proposed for MANETs.
 Our results show that OUBRP compared to other routing strategies produces significantly fewer control packets and achieves higher levels of successful packet delivery with increasing number of nodes.
 Furthermore, we propose a number of alternative uni-directional link elimination strategies.